-Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to keep increasing as summer gets closer.
+Because of the R22 phase out, the HVAC industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to keep increasing as summer gets closer.

-“Homeowners don’t need to replace their equipment now, but it’s good for them to know their options in this situation,” added Moody.
+“Homeowners don’t need to replace their entire system now, but it’s good for them to know their options in this situation,” added Moody.
 “It’s important to know you can’t blend R22 and R410A.
 When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
-These new units are often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”
+These newer systems are often far more energy-efficient and can significantly save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

 To learn more about your repair or replacement alternatives, call Service Experts Heating & Air Conditioning today at 305-440-1505 today.